nleanba/typst-marginalia/main.typ

 Note that setting both `reverse: true` and `double: true` will panic.

 = Thanks
-Many thanks go to Nathan Jessurun for their "#link("https://typst.app/universe/package/drafting")[Drafting]" package, which has served as a starting point and was very helpful in figuring out how to position margin-notes.
+Many thanks go to Nathan Jessurun for their #link("https://typst.app/universe/package/drafting")[drafting] package, which has served as a starting point and was very helpful in figuring out how to position margin-notes.

-The `wideblock` functionality was inspired by the one provided in the "#link("https://typst.app/universe/package/tufte-memo")[tufte-memo]" template.
+The `wideblock` functionality was inspired by the one provided in the #link("https://typst.app/universe/package/tufte-memo")[tufte-memo] template.

+Also shout-out to #link("https://typst.app/universe/package/tidy")[tidy], which was used to produce the appendix.

 // #pagebreak(to: "even", weak: true)
 // = Even Page